 What is calcific periarthritis?

-If crystals form in a tendon this often won’t cause any pain.
 In most cases the pain and swelling only occurs when the crystals leave the tendon and go into the soft tissues in the surrounding area.

 As you get older, natural chemical changes in the body can make it more likely that calcium crystals will form in blood, urine or soft tissues.